justnonamenoname/lifeticle/readme.txt

 Cryonics is the technology of freezing the body to -196 degrees Celsius in a capsule filled with liquid nitrogen.
 After freezing, this allows the organism to be preserved in its original form for hundreds of years.
 In October 2022, a baby girl was born using an embryo that had been stored in a cryobank for 30 years.
-If we look back—200 years ago, technology was far less advanced, and 500 years ago, the difference was even greater.
+If we look back 200 years ago, technology was far less advanced, and 500 years ago, the difference was even greater.
-The same kind of progress will happen 200 years from now—future technologies will be highly advanced, and what about 500 years from now?
+The same kind of progress will happen 200 years from now - future technologies will be highly advanced, and what about 500 years from now?
 Technology is limited only by the laws of physics.
-For example, a doctor cannot be instantly transported from Saturn—movement itself is limited by speed.
+For example, a doctor cannot be instantly transported from Saturn - movement itself is limited by speed.
 This is an opportunity.
 And potentially, an opportunity for life without a time limit.
 After a person’s death, they should be preserved through cryonics, not buried or cremated, scattering their particles indiscriminately.